lastingParadox/ff-site/archive-to-markdown/md/ff2/24-feel-the-heat.md

 **Jelsafan0** _(28-Oct-18 04:15 PM)_

 > He ruffles her hair.
-> ”Not a chance, squirt.”
+> "Not a chance, squirt."
 > She smirks and lights her finger on fire.
 > Now will you let me go?